 110 TR Activities 1.
 Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund, and the State of Good Repair (SGR) Fundongoing 2.
-Ensure that fiscal and compliance audits are performed in accordance with law and assist • in the resolution of audit findings 3.
+Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings 3.
 Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing Prepare the Unmet Transit Needs Analysis and Findings, if warranted 5.
-Prepare draft and final apportionments for FY 2022/2023 Transportation Development Act Funds 6.
-Provide instructions to the El Dorado County Auditor for 2021/2022 revised allocations and 0. revised claimsas needed 7 Assist claimants with preparation of claims and local program administration, including ,.
+Prepare draft and final apportionments for FY 2022/2023 Transportation Development Act Funds Provide instructions to the FL Bornels County Auditor for 2024 (22 revised allocations and revised о.
+Provide instructions to the El Dorado County Auditor for 2021/22 revised allocations and revised 7 claimsas needed Assist claimants with preparation of claims and local program administration, including 7.
 Senate Bill 1 State of Good Repair programongoing 8.
-Provide instructions to the El Dorado County Auditor for 2022/2023 allocations to the jurisdictions 0.
+Provide instructions to the El Dorado County Auditor for 2022/23 allocations to the jurisdictions 0.
 June 2022 9.
 Provide instructions for revised allocations and revised claims 10. .
-Provide staff support to the EDCTC SSTACongoing Enc l Products 1.
-Independent audits of FY 2020/2021 TDA claimantsSeptember-November 2021 2. and June 2022 Claim notifications to jurisdictions 4.
-Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing Allocation instructions to the County Auditor for LTF, STA, and SGR funds Revised allocation instructions 7.
-Press releases, public service announcements, public notices, and public meeting/hearing flyers 8.
+Provide staff support to the EDCTC SSTACongoing End l Products 1.
+Independent audits of FY 2020/21 TDA claimantsSeptember-November 2021 2. and June 2022 3.
+Claim notifications to jurisdictions Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing Allocation instructions to the County Auditor for LTF, STA, and SGR fundsJune 2022 Revised allocation instructionsas needed 7.
+Press releases, public service announcements, public notices, and public meeting/hearing flyersas needed 8.
 SSTAC agendas and minutesas needed